 Highland Free School follows the Arizona College and Career Ready Standards.
-For more information or to get a copy of your child's specific grade level standards you can download them from the Arizona Department of Education's website or speak with Teresa.
+For more information or to get a copy of your child's specific grade level standards you can download them from the Arizona Department of Education's website.

 Every two weeks the classrooms also cover in-depth units of study.
 This year's topics are listed below.